 Alright?!

-You don’t have to do what makes you feel ‘bad’ remember.
+Harv urges you to remember that you don’t have to do what makes you feel ‘bad’.

 And you don’t have to experience a fear of commitment once you realize you don’t have to commit.